How much does pharmacy school cost? Check out our breakdown of what to expect to pay if you are planning on getting a pharmacist degree.

 If you are passionate about becoming a pharmacist, then pharmacy school is absolutely worth it!
 While it is expensive upfront, think of it as an investment into your future career.

-The U.S. Bureau of Labor reports that the median hourly rate for pharmacists is $61 per hour or a median salary of $128,570.
+The U.S. Bureau of Labor reports that the median salary for pharmacists is $132,750.
 Once you graduate and start working full-time, you’ll be making some pretty good money.

 The Bureau also reports that there will be a job growth rate of 2% in the next ten years.
 This means that the job outlook is pretty strong for aspiring pharmacists.